Poison Plants Are Found Everywhere

 Rashes Develop Right Away

 Myth.
 The itchy rash forms within 24 to 72 hours of contact, depending on where it touches.
 It usually peaks within a week, but can last up to two to three weeks.
 A rash from poison ivy, oak, or sumac looks like patches or streaks of red, raised blisters.
-The rash does not spread unless urushiol is still making contact on the skin.
-Some people find their sensitivity to urushiol decreases as they age.
+The rash usually does not spread unless urushiol is still making contact on the skin.

 Covering Up Helps Protect You